ucla-imls-open-sci/dmp101/episodes/dmptool.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 One can log into the DMPTool using their SSO or by setting up an individual account.
-Watch this video for a demonstration on how to:
+Watch this video for a demonstration  by a user from a participating institution on how to:

 - Find DMP plans shared by other researchers at your institution
 - Create a plan